timokoesters/conduit/docs/deploy/binary.md

 sudo chmod 755 /etc/matrix-conduit
 ```

-If you use the default database path you also need to run this:
+If you use the default database path, you also need to run this:

 ```bash
 sudo mkdir -p /var/lib/matrix-conduit/